HWeber-tech/emp_proving_ground_v1/docs/status/operational_readiness.md

 - `component_statuses` – a mapping from component name to its status value so dashboards can highlight degraded services directly (for example, `{ "incident_response": "fail" }`).
+- `issue_counts` – rolled-up WARN/FAIL totals sourced from each component’s
+  issue metadata so responders can see the breadth of active incidents without drilling into every payload.
+- `component_issue_details` – per-component issue catalogs (counts, highest
+  severity, structured entries) that observability dashboards can surface when a component reports WARN/FAIL conditions.【F:src/operations/operational_readiness.py†L113-L184】

 Both fields accompany the existing `component_count` and remain present in the snapshot dictionary returned by `OperationalReadinessSnapshot.as_dict()` and the